-America’s 78 million Baby Bloomers are turning 65 at a rate of one every 10 seconds (3 million to 4 million per year).
+America’s 78 million Baby Boomers are turning 65 at a rate of one every 10 seconds (3 million to 4 million per year).

 The sheer statistical numbers of our Baby Boomer Demographic alone means that we are becoming a larger and larger part of nearly every physician’s practice.

-By age 65, statistics show that two-thirds of all Baby Bloomers have at least one chronic disease and have seen seven physicians.
+By age 65, statistics show that two-thirds of all Baby Boomers have at least one chronic disease and have seen seven physicians.